ChAFTA fact sheet: Agriculture and processed food

-China's wine import market is growing dramatically, more than doubling in size since 2010 to be worth $3.6 billion in 2017.
+China's wine import market is growing dramatically, more than doubling in size since 2010.

-- Under ChAFTA, tariffs of 14 to 20 per cent on Australian wine imports are being eliminated by 1 January 2019
+- Under ChAFTA, tariffs of 14 to 20 per cent on Australian wine imports were eliminated by 1 January 2019

-- Tariffs of up to 65 per cent on other alcoholic beverages and spirits are being eliminated by 1 January 2019.
+- Tariffs of up to 65 per cent on other alcoholic beverages and spirits were eliminated by 1 January 2019.

-China is a rapidly growing market for Australian horticultural products, with exports worth $412 million in 2017 – up from $13 million in 2010.
+China is a rapidly growing market for Australian horticultural products.
 However, China applies some of its highest tariffs on horticultural products.